Today the weather was damp and the air cold, with drizzly rain and a partially cloudy sky.

 ENCLOSED AREA

-On the drainage channel path, I saw the Bulgaria inquinans again and Coprinellus micaceus.
+On the drainage channel path, I saw the Bulgaria inquinans again.

-In the Enclosed Area, I saw more Typhula juncea, Mycena rosea and the Picipes badius and from previous weeks.
+In the Enclosed Area, I saw more Typhula juncea, Clavulina coralloides and the Picipes badius and from previous weeks.

 Returning to the path, on the bench at the end of the drainage channel, I spotted Calocera cornea (Fig. 7.20).